benjaminshafii/Request_App/README.md

 Run `ng test` for unit tests.

-To run end-to-end tests, you need a local instance of ganache running on port `8545`.
+To run end-to-end tests, you need the app running (`npm run start`).
-You also need to have the `requestNetwork.js` smart-contracts deployed.
+You also need a local instance of ganache running on port `8545`, with smart-contracts deployed.

 On the `requestNetwork/packages/requestNetwork.js` directory:
 - Launch a ganache-cli instance on a terminal: